carpentries/trainers/policy/leader_meeting_rules.md

 # Governance: Martha's Rules

-The trainer leadership panel uses [Martha's Rules][marthas-rules] for making decisions.
+The Trainers Leadership Committee uses [Martha's Rules][marthas-rules] for making decisions.
 The first section below describes these rules; the second lists voting members of the project and explains how to become one, while the third lists decisions made to date.